WayneBrown/learnwebgl2/_sources/12_advanced_rendering/05_color_blending.rst

 -----------

 Please experiment with the following WebGL program by selecting various combinations of blending factors.
-Please note that the background color of a canvas impacts blending because the "destination" color is always the background color when the first change is made to a pixel.
+Note that the background color of a canvas impacts blending because the "destination" color is always the background color when the first change is made to a pixel.